siesta-cat/stickee/README.md

 As for now, the project has very basic features.
 Here's what's planned for future releases:

 - [x] Choose when a note will be deleted
-- [ ] Self-destruct notes that are deleted from the database when opened
+- [ ] Allow note deletion
-- [ ] Password protected notes that allow _at-rest_ and _in-transit_ encrypted notes, to store sensitive information
-- [x] Enhanced view with a fancy UI that shows details of the node, such as the time when the note will be deleted, syntax highlighting, etc.
+- [x] Enhanced view with a fancy UI that shows details of the node, such as the time when the note will be deleted

 ## Deploying with Docker compose